jonlpersson/ed-latimore/site/_posts/2020-08-31-ed-latimore-quotes-about-sobriety.md

 I've taken these quotes from various pieces of my writing on various platforms.
 All of these quotes are Ed Latimore original statements from a combination of my social media platforms, my website, my newsletter, and my best-selling book ["Sober Letters To My Drunken Self".](/products/sober-letters/)

 I don't claim to be an expert on recovery.
-I'm just a guy who took things one day at a time and [who tries to help others.](/how-to-have-fun-and-socialize-sober/) Getting sober was the best gift I've ever given to myself, so it's my responsibility to give something back to everyone who is struggling.
+I'm just a guy who took things one day at a time and [tries to help others.](/how-to-have-fun-and-socialize-sober/) Getting sober was the best gift I've ever given to myself, so it's my responsibility to give something back to everyone who is struggling.

 It doesn't matter how slowly you go.
 Only that you keep making moves.
 We don't aim for perfection.
 Only progress.
 May these sobriety quotes help you [get up from rock bottom](/how-to-know-if-you-have-a-drinking-problem/) and stay up once you're on your feet.